MattSmithereens/teamweek1/README.md

 ## Known Bugs

 * Mixed case image and audio file names don't render.
-This was not apparent until the project was pushed to gh-pages
+This was not apparent until the project was pushed to gh-pages **fixed 6/19/19**

 ## Technologies Used